 The typical strategic assumption is that a globally uniform positioning requires similarity of culture, of competition, and of life-cycle stage.
 However, even in countries where one or more of these requirements are not met, a standardised global positioning may still work.
 For example, when global communications have made the brand name already well known, a global strategy may work even in a multi-domestic market.

 Global products and services

-Standardization of the product or service is usually a major feature of a global marketing mix.
-'Product Standardization' means uniformity of product or service features, design and styling.
+Standardisation of the product or service is usually a major feature of a global marketing mix.
+“Product Standardisation” means uniformity of product or service features, design, and styling.

 From a marketing perspective, a uniform product or service is often less acceptable locally.
 What is seen as a good product or service in one market might not be acceptable elsewhere.
-Luxury products are usually the same across the globe, and utilitarian items such as car tyres, toothpaste and kitchen utensils can be standardized.
-But products such as shampoos, soaps and personal-care items need to take account of hair types, skin colour and water quality to perform satisfactorily.
-Coca Cola's level of sweetness differs across countries, McDonald's menu is adapted to country preferences (partly to reduce anti-globalization protests), and clothing manufacturers have to make adjustments for different body proportions between Western and Asian people.
+Luxury products are usually the same across the globe, and utilitarian items such as automobile tires, toothpaste, and kitchen utensils can be standardised.
+But products such as shampoos, soaps, and personal-care items need to take account of hair types, skin color, and water quality to perform satisfactorily.
+Coca Cola's level of sweetness differs across countries, McDonald's menu is adapted to country preferences (partly to reduce anti-globalisation protests), and apparel manufacturers have to make adjustments for different body proportions between Western and Asian people.